It’s Time to Separate Fraud Fact from Fiction

 - Higher customer retention rates

 4. Fraud Filters Aren't Capable of Detecting All Threats

 Fraud filters are an excellent first line of defense against chargebacks and unauthorized transactions.
-However, they aren’t fail proof.
-‘Fraud’ is a general term for an evolving issue with several different genres.
+Filters aren’t fail proof, however: "fraud" is a general term for an evolving issue with several different genres.
 Fraud filters detect some threats, but not all.

 For example, affiliate fraud is not completely detectable with standard filters; human forensics are needed.
 Fraud filters work off machine learning that is tied to historical analysis.
 Effective affiliate fraud detection requires present analysis with dynamic datasets.

 Our Affiliate Fraud Alerts product is the perfect complement to traditional fraud filters.
 Merchants should not engage in affiliate marketing without adding this extra layer of protection.

 5. Complimentary Technologies Make Merchant Strategies More Effective

 Fraud mitigation and chargeback management strategies vary, depending on the individual threat that a merchant is confronted with.